Applies to platform: Switchboard 5.0

 - You have a public signed SSL certificate for *.connect.example.com, (wildcard certificate for the domain), which is needed to use the Connect Web Portal.

-- If you use only devices equipped with OpenVPN version 2.3 or higher, always use TUN devices for the OpenVPN server setup.
+- If you use only devices equipped with OpenVPN version 2.3 or higher and if you plan to use Virtual IPs (IP mapping), always use TUN devices for the OpenVPN server setup.
 Indeed, older versions of OpenVPN do not support IP mapping and therefore you can not use Virtual IPs (see section Provisioning for details).

 Enable the VPN Firewal